 Archeology has uncovered documents recording complex subject matters dating approximately a thousand years before Noah’s flood.
-We can be certain that God’s rulers Adam, Enoch, Noah, Shem, Abraham and Joseph – responsible for keeping the Egyptian world empire’s records – most certainly also kept records of God’s word to mankind.
+We can be certain that God’s rulers prior to the flood such as Adam, Enoch, Noah also most certainly kept records of God’s word “which liveth and abideth forever” as he spoke – sound energy becoming reality – “Let there be…”

-Job’s address as the land of” Uz” (Job 1:1), one of Shem’s grandsons, his herding lifestyle in what soon became a heavily urbanized area, his experience with the pre-urbanized raiding Chaldeans, and his long lifespan estimated at about 200 years dates him as living during the formative stages of post-flood civilization prior to Moses’ compilation of Genesis.
-He was not an Israelite.
-He undoubtedly crossed paths with Shem and Eber, possibly with Abraham who lived 175 years during this same time frame.
+Job’s address as the land of” Uz” (Job 1:1), named for one of Shem’s grandsons, his herding lifestyle in what soon became a heavily urbanized area, his experience with the pre-urbanized raiding Chaldeans, and his long lifespan estimated at about 200 years dates him as living during the formative stages of post-flood civilization prior to Moses’ compilation of Genesis.
+He was not an Israelite, but a Hebrew like Abram who lived 175 years during this same time frame.

 Job is the archetype of every psychologically tormented individual who questions the nature of God and his relationship to humanity.
 He asks the questions every single individual needs to find out.
 “Are you there?
-What are you like?
 Do I matter to you?
 Can you get me out of this mess I’m in from breaking fundamental laws of human nature (AKA sin)?
-Is there a purpose to my existence?
-Is there life after death?”
+Is there value in what I’ve done in this life after death?”

-Job proves to us that the way of salvation in their religion in ancient times was exactly the same as that known to us under the terms of our formalized experience of religion in modern times – conviction of sin, repentance and asking forgiveness.
+Job proves to us that the way of salvation in ancient times was exactly the same as that known to us under the terms of our formalized experience of religion in modern times – conviction of sin, repentance and asking forgiveness.

 Job’s majestic poem reaches far beyond the feeble efforts of the Epic of Gilgamesh or the Norse tale of Beowulf and teaches a much more fundamental truth than the lame lesson usually drawn from it of how to respond to suffering.